Subscribe to our Blog

 Purpose: Eliminate waste and inefficiency.

-Example: “Stop using outdated tools that slow down workflow and hinder productivity.”
+Example: “Stop using outdated tools that slow down workflow and hinder productivity.” or "Stop having unstructured meetings that lack an agenda."

 This step is essential for decluttering operations and ensuring resources are allocated effectively.